PART I: HEALTH SERVICES COMMITTEE

 2017 Medicare Summary (HHS) This government publication gives detailed information on Medicare.

-Collington Health Center Neighborhoods A description written by the Director of Health Services.
+Collington Health Center Neighborhoods A description written by a former Director of Health Services.

 Information on Medicare and “observation status.”
 (Advocacy Group — Center for Medicare Advocacy)